 The Best Climbing Belay Device

 What is the best belay device for rock climbing?
-Over a six month test we took ten of the top products on the market up and down rock, ice, and snow, from the storied granite walls of Yosemite Valley to the ephemeral colored routes at our local climbing gyms.
+Over a six month test we took nine of the top products on the market up and down rock, ice, and snow, from the storied granite walls of Yosemite Valley to the ephemeral colored routes at our local climbing gyms.
 Throughout the process we tried to consider each design's ability to catch falls, feed slack, lower partners, and rappel.
 We even got the hanging scale out to systematically measure auto-block resistance.
 The good news: they all work well for most cragging or gym situations.
 Where the differences came out was for specific applications such as belaying a second and use with varying rope diameters.
 Read on to see which were our favorites.

 Read the full review below >